perladvent/perldotcom/content/article/_pub_2001_12_19_xmlrpc.md

 {
+   "description" : " Introduction Active Directory of Windows 2000's directory service, allowing organizations to keep and share information about networked resources and users.
+One significant feature of the Active Directory is that it is LDAP-compliant.
+Unfortunately, it is still very difficult to...", "image" : null,
    "authors" : [
       "kelvin-param"
    ],
-   "image" : null,
+   "draft" : null,
-   "title" : "Building a Bridge to the Active Directory", "description" : " Introduction Active Directory of Windows 2000's directory service, allowing organizations to keep and share information about networked resources and users.
-One significant feature of the Active Directory is that it is LDAP-compliant.
-Unfortunately, it is still very difficult to...", "categories" : "data",
    "thumbnail" : "/images/_pub_2001_12_19_xmlrpc/111-active_dir.gif",
    "tags" : [
       "active-directory-xml-rpc"
    ],
-   "date" : "2001-12-19T00:00:00-08:00",
+   "title" : "Building a Bridge to the Active Directory", "categories" : "data",
    "slug" : "/pub/2001/12/19/xmlrpc",
-   "draft" : null
+   "date" : "2001-12-19T00:00:00-08:00"
 }